Dr Liu Thai Ker

 So the common slogan on the lips of every civil servant in those days was 'in search of excellence'.
 And therefore, to do so, we had to work together.
 So we have a crisis mentality.
 We want to work together to help this country survive.
 Not only survive because for us to be compatible with other bigger country, we had to do everything in an excellent way.
 And of course, as you heard earlier, in the cabinet, they argue, but they did not divide; they argue to solve the solutions.
 So that kind of example was passed down to civil servants, and we did our things in the same way.
 Yeah.

 Dr Liu, it's very clear, and I'm delighted you've said that.
-Caitlin's second question was, what do you think are the greatest inventions of Singapore?
+What do you think are the greatest inventions of Singapore?
 What are the things that have had the biggest impact?

 Liu Thai Ker